 Yes.
 Since the prerequisites provide the foundation for additional core learning experiences, a firm grasp of the content in them is required.
 The following are the prerequisites and you must have earned a grade of “B” or better in each of them, they are: Statistics 1 (all tracks), Anatomy & Physiology (Health & Wellness only), and Financial Accounting (Healthcare Administration only).

 How long will it take me to complete the degree?

 - Health and Wellness is 36 semester hours.

-- Allied Health Care Administration is 30 semester hours, or one year full-time for students who already have their Bachelor’s degree.
+- Health Care Administration is 30 semester hours, or one year full-time for students who already have their Bachelor’s degree.

-- The 2+3 tracks in Health and Wellness or Allied Health Care Administration are for student’s holding an Associate’s degree.
+- The 2+3 tracks in Health and Wellness or Health Care Administration are for student’s holding an Associate’s degree.
 First, you earn the Bachelor of Arts in Allied Health, immediately followed by the Master of Science in Allied Health, and time to completion varies by student.